sal-openlab/datafusion-server/doc/website/content/en/session-context/operation.md

 }
 ```

-If the inferred data types are not as intended, you should either increase the `inferSchemaRows` value or define the schema using `schema`.
+If the inferred data types are not as intended, you should either increase the `options.inferSchemaRows` value or define the schema using `schema`.
 For example, `Int64` might be too large for "Postal Code" column.

 ## Remove A Table From Context

-To remove a table from the context, send a request to the `/session/:id/datasource/:name` endpoint by the `DELETE` method.
+To remove a table from the context, send a request to the `/session/:id/datasource/:table` endpoint by the `DELETE` method.

 ```shell
 curl -X DELETE http://127.0.0.1:4000/session/b5307f5a-39a6-46e8-84c8-d441fef86897/datasource/store